Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ### Client library support

-Client and management libraries listed on the [Azure SDK release page](https://azure.github.io/azure-sdk/releases/latest/js.html) which support Azure AD authentication accept credentials from this library.
-You can learn more about using these libraries in their documentation, which is linked from the release page.
+Client and management libraries listed on the [Azure SDK releases page](https://azure.github.io/azure-sdk/releases/latest/js.html) that support Azure AD authentication accept credentials from this library.
+Learn more about using these libraries in their documentation, which is linked from the releases page.

 ### B2C support